Hierarchical Selective Recruitment in Linear-Threshold Brain Networks, Part II: Multi-Layer Dynamics and Top-Down

 \end{theorem} \begin{proof} For any $2 \times 2$ block-partitioned matrix $\Wbf$, we introduce the convenient notation $\Wbf^{\ell,\ssmp} \triangleq [\Wbf^{\ell\ssm} \ \Wbf^{\ell\ssp}]$ and $\Wbf^{\ssmp,\ell} \triangleq [(\Wbf^{\ssm\ell})^T \ (\Wbf^{\ssp\ell})^T]^T$ for $\ell = \ssm, \ssp$.
 Further, for any $i \in \{2, \dots, N\}$, let $\xbf_{1:i} = [\xbf_1^T \ \dots \ \xbf_i^T]^T$.
 To begin with, let $\Kbf_N$ and $\bar \ubf_N$ be such that

 Note that, if $p_N \ge r_N$, then~\eqref{eq:inhib-ineqs1} can be satisfied with equality.
 Otherwise, \eqref{eq:inhib-ineqs1} can still be satisfied since all the rows of $\Bbf_N^\ssm$ are nonzero, but may require excessive amounts of inhibition.
 Also, notice that $\bar \ubf_N$ is set by the subnetwork $N - 1$, which has access to $\xbf_{N-1}(t)$ and can thus fulfill~\eqref{eq:inhib-ineqs2}.
 As a result, the nodes in $\xbf_N^\ssm$ are fully inhibited and evolve according to $\tau_N \dot \xbf_N^\ssm = -\xbf_N^\ssm$.
-The overall dynamics become Letting $\epsilon_{N-1} \to 0$, we get our first separation of timescales between $\xbf_N$ and $\xbf_{1:N-1}$, as follows.
-For any constant $\xbf_{N-1}$, the $\xbf_N$ dynamics is GES by assumption \emph{(ii)} and \cite[Lemma~A.2]{EN-JC:18-tacI}.
-Further, the equilibrium map $h_N = (\zeros_{r_N}, h_N^\ssp)$ of the $N$'th subnetwork is globally Lipschitz by Lemmas~\ref{lem:affinity} and~\ref{lem:h-lip-gen}, and the entire vector field of network dynamics is globally Lipschitz due to the Lipschitzness of $[\, \cdot\, ]_0^m$.
-Therefore, it follows from~\cite[Prop 1]{VV:97} that for any $0 < \underline t < \bar t < \infty$,
+The overall dynamics become